julio-cfa/julio-cfa.github.io/_writeups/devvortex.md

 Nmap done: 1 IP address (1 host up) scanned in 8.83 seconds
 ```

-<p>We see that there's a redirect to "devvortex.htb" on port 80, so we will add it to our "/etc/hosts" file.</p>
+We see that there's a redirect to "devvortex.htb" on port 80, so we will add it to our "/etc/hosts" file.

 ```bash
 cat /etc/hosts